Komodo dragons live on a diet of large mammals, reptiles and birds

-They’re the largest lizards on the planet at over two metres in length and they're also one of the oldest too.
+The komodo dragon is a HUGE venomous lizard.
+They’re the largest lizards on the planet and they’re also one of the oldest too.